nodejs-mobile/nodejs-mobile/doc/api/module.md

 const { pathToFileURL } = require('node:url');

 const parentURL = pathToFileURL(__filename);
-register('./first.mjs', parentURL);
+register('./foo.mjs', parentURL);
-register('./second.mjs', parentURL);
+register('./bar.mjs', parentURL);
 import('./my-app.mjs');
 ```

 In this example, the registered hooks will form chains.
+These chains run
-If both `first.mjs` and
+last-in, first out (LIFO).
+If both `foo.mjs` and `bar.mjs` define a `resolve`
-`second.mjs` define a `resolve` hook, both will be called, in the order they
+hook, they will be called like so (note the right-to-left):
-were registered.
+node's default ← `./foo.mjs` ← `./bar.mjs`
+(starting with `./bar.mjs`, then `./foo.mjs`, then the Node.js default).
 The same applies to all the other hooks.

 The registered hooks also affect `register` itself.
 In this example,
-`second.mjs` will be resolved and loaded per the hooks registered by
+`bar.mjs` will be resolved and loaded via the hooks registered by `foo.mjs`
+(because `foo`'s hooks will have already been added to the chain).
+This allows
-`first.mjs`.
-This allows for things like writing hooks in non-JavaScript
+for things like writing hooks in non-JavaScript languages, so long as
-languages, so long as an earlier registered loader is one that transpiles into
+earlier registered hooks transpile into JavaScript.
-JavaScript.

 The `register` method cannot be called from within the module that defines the
 hooks.